 Thoughtful effort has been given to providing educationally sound opportunities for credit recovery to maximize chances of on-cohort graduation.
 As part of its pilot program last year, NCA instituted a Tiered system of instructional support and intervention, which grouped students according to credit status and other risk factors.
 Of the students grouped into Tier I and Tier II (minimal need for intervention and some level of targeted intervention and support, respectively) nearly 80% of those expected to graduate actually did.
 Of the students in Tier III-which is the highest level of intervention and support and was focused on retention and perseverance, approximately 60% of the students remain enrolled, and have a strong chance of graduating this year.
-NCA is committed to re-evaluating its individualized supports for these students-which we see as being mission-critical given the fact that over 40% of our high school students were credit deficient when they enrolled with NCA.
+NCA is committed to re-evaluating its individualized supports for these students-which we see as being mission-critical given the fact that for the 2016 cohort 49% of our high school students were credit deficient when they enrolled with NCA.
+Excluding students who enrolled at NCA at least one semester behind from the cohort, NCA's 2016 graduation rate is 62%.
+Exhibit 9.

 Grad Point Credit Recovery: After the initial piloting of Grad Point, NCA has greatly expanded its use.
 Roughly 500 students are currently enrolled in one or more Grad Point courses.
 The format of Grad Point supports individualized learning while not sacrificing exposure to key, standards-driven concepts.

 This method has proven to be more successful with credit deficient students as seen in the following comparison: